 At WCU, we believe each student needs and deserves exclusive time in the simulation and dental materials lab, as well as in the dental hygiene clinic.
 Our simulation lab enables students to practice pre-clinical techniques and procedures, which mimic real patient conditions.
 Once they have progressed, students will provide dental hygiene services to actual patients at the on-site, free Dental Hygiene Clinic.

 Our Simulation and Dental Materials Lab and the Dental Hygiene Clinic are well-equipped so that WCU students do not have to share, but rather have the simulation unit, dental chair and radiology equipment for the entire dedicated teaching time.

 WCU's Dental Hygiene program is dedicated to having modern dental technology needed for student learning.
-Students learn various skills and procedures by using a wide range of modern equipment needed for dental hygiene care — available in one place, at one time.
-Additionally, students participate in community outreach programs and have the opportunity to participate in global service learning.
+Students learn various skills and procedures by using a wide range of modern equipment needed for dental hygiene care — available in one place.
+Additionally, students participate in community outreach.
 Students are also involved in activities for professional growth through professional membership and portfolio development.

 Simulation and Materials Lab